mirucon/coldbox/readme.txt

 Requires at least: 4.7
 Tested up to: WordPress 4.9
 Requires PHP: 5.2.4
-Version: 1.6.2
+Version: 1.6.4
 License: GPL v2.0 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Tags: accessibility-ready, blog, one-column, two-columns, right-sidebar, left-sidebar, grid-layout, translation-ready, flexible-header, custom-background, custom-header, custom-colors, custom-menu, featured-images, post-formats, sticky-post, theme-options, editor-style, threaded-comments, custom-logo

 == Description ==
 A beautiful blog-focused WordPress theme - Coldbox.
-It helps increase site traffic from Google and SNS.
-It is easy to customize, lightweight, SEO friendly, and quicker load.
-This theme is fully laid out with the Flexbox module, that is, it is really flexible.
+It helps increase site traffic from Google and any social networks.
+It provides you with easy to customize, lightweight, SEO friendly, quick load, and so much more!
+This theme is fully laid out with the flexbox module so that it is compatible with any screen sizes.

 See the demo: https://coldbox.miruc.co/demo/
 To get official child theme, visit https://coldbox.miruc.co/

 The theme is available on GitHub: https://github.com/mirucon/coldbox

+To get started, see the "About Coldbox" page from the "Appearance" menu after installed the theme.

 = Add-On Plugin =